inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section2.md

 # Run 50 Simulations in Parallel
 Let's walk through each of the six sections of the simulation script.

-## Section 1: Allocating the Cloud Machine Group
+## Section 1: Damping function and allocating the Cloud Machine Group

+We start by defining the damping function, which calculates the coefficients α and β used to model energy dissipation in structural systems.
+This function takes as input the periods of two vibration modes and a target damping ratio, and returns coefficients that ensure the damping is distributed consistently across frequencies.

+These coefficients are fundamental in OpenSees simulations, as they allow us to realistically capture how structures lose vibrational energy during dynamic loading.

-We begin by allocating an **Elastic Machine Group** to run the simulations.
+We then allocate an **Elastic Machine Group** to run the simulations.
 This group is configured with a minimum and maximum number of machines, which automatically turn on or off based on workload, ensuring efficient use of resources.

 Since some simulations may take longer than others, this elastic setup avoids idle waiting.
 Once a machine completes its assigned